marcoarment/Blackbird/README.md

 I know.
 Ironic, considering that I named this one after the fastest plane.

+Blackbird is optimized for speed of __development__.
+It's pretty fast in execution, too, but clarity, ease of use, reduced repetition, and simple tooling are higher priorities.

-Other Swift SQLite libraries can be faster by omitting much of Blackbird's reflection, abstraction, and key-path usage.
-Some use code-generation methods, which can be very fast but complicate the build and tooling.
-Others take less-abstracted approaches that make usage more complicated and error-prone.
+Other Swift SQLite libraries can be faster in execution by omitting much of Blackbird's reflection, abstraction, and key-path usage.
+Some use code-generation methods, which can execute very efficiently but complicate development more than I'd like.
+Others take less-abstracted approaches that enable more custom behavior but make usage more complicated.

+I've chosen different trade-offs to better fit my needs.
 I've never written an app that was too slow to read its database, but I've frequently struggled with maintenance of large, complex codebases.

-Blackbird's goal is to achieve my ideal balance of ease-of-use and bug-avoidance, even though it's therefore not the fastest Swift SQLite library.
+Blackbird's goal is to achieve my ideal balance of ease-of-use and bug-avoidance, even though it's therefore not the fastest SQLite library in execution.

 Phones keep getting faster, but a bug is a bug forever.